How to Start a House-Sitting Business

 Use Your Spare Time to Start a House-Sitting Business

-House sitting is an ideal business to make extra money around a traditional job.
-While many home owners hire house sitters to feed and care for their pets, reset alarms, water plants, collect mail and the newspaper, they also want the home to look occupied.
-With that said, some clients may not ask that you stay on the premises and instead you can simply make a point to visit the house once or twice a day.
+House-sitting is an ideal business for making extra money while working at a full-time job.
+While many homeowners hire house-sitters to feed and care for their pets, reset alarms, water plants, and collect mail and the newspaper, they may also want their home to look occupied to ward off any potential break-ins.
+With that said, some clients may not ask that you stay on the premises and, instead, visit the house once or twice a day.

-The demand for house sitters remains constant, particularly with homeowners who have pets.
+The demand for house-sitters remains constant, particularly with homeowners who have pets.
 Kennels can be expensive and unsettling for their animals.
-In fact, offering house-sitting services can be a natural adjunct for a pet-sitting services home business.
-Even with home security systems, homeowners may want the additional peace of mind of knowing that someone is on the premises to keep an eye on things.
+In fact, offering house-sitting services can be a natural adjunct for a pet-sitting home business.
+Even with home security systems, homeowners may want the additional peace of mind knowing that someone is on the premises to keep an eye on their home and possessions.
 Some experts indicate that homeowners prefer house sitters who are in their 40s or older, presuming they'll be more responsible, but a house-sitting business is a good option for anyone with a solid, upstanding reputation.

-While pay will vary on whether you live-in, the amount of tasks you're responsible for, and geographic location, pay ranges from $25 to $50 a day.
-Generally you can charge more if you live-in and/or have to care for pets.
+The salary varies depending on whether you live-in or make daily visits.
+In addition, salary is determined based on the number of assigned tasks and geographic location.
+Pay may range from $25 to $50 a day.
+Generally, you can charge more if you live-in or have to care for pets.

 Advantages of Starting a House-Sitting Business

-There are several pros to starting a house sitting business including:
+There are several benefits to starting a house-sitting business, including:

-- Can be started part-time around a job.
+- It can be run part-time around your full-time job.

-- Low start up.
-All you need is you and transportation to get you to your clients' homes.
+- It involves low start-up costs.
+All you need is transportation to and from your clients' homes.

-- Except for the part where you're bringing in the mail, feeding the cat and watering the plants, the rest of time you live your normal day, which means you can watch TV and other things you normally do.
+- Except for everyday tasks such as bringing in the mail, feeding the cat and watering the plants, you live your normal day, spending time doing what you want.

-- Regular change of scenery.
-While there are tasks you need to take care of, house sitting can feel like a mini-vacation staying in someone else's home.
+- It provides a regular change of scenery.
+While there are tasks that you need to accomplish, house-sitting can feel like a mini-vacation staying in someone else's home.

-There are a few downsides to starting a house sitting business.
+There are also a few downsides to starting a house-sitting business:

-- It's not a business that you can build into a full-time income, unless you take on a team of house sitters that you pay (as employees or contractors) and manage.
-While this would be more lucrative, it does require more work to insure you're hiring honest people, as well as managing the money and house assignments.
+- It's not a business that you can develop into a full-time job with sufficient income, unless you hire and manage a team of house sitters that you pay as employees or contractors.
+While this would be more lucrative, it does require additional work to insure you're hiring honest people, as well as managing the money and house assignments.

-- Can strain relationships if you're away from significant others a lot.
+- The job commitment can strain relationships if you're away from significant others for extended periods.

-Starting a house-sitting business isn’t expensive – much of what you’ll need won’t cost you a dime.
-Your reputation is your calling card, so it can help considerably if you’re not new to town and have established relationships with a number of residents who can give you shining, legitimate references.
+Starting a house-sitting business isn’t expensive like other business start-ups, however, reputation is important.
+Your reputation is your calling card, as it can help considerably if you’re not new to town and have established relationships with a number of residents who can give you shining, legitimate references.
 Getting certified by the National Association of Professional Pet Sitters might reassure finicky pet owners.
-Here are the steps to opening a house sitting business.
+Steps to opening a house-sitting business include:

-- Write a business plan outlining your ideas about your business including types of clients, list of services, fees you plan to charge and marketing ideas.
+- Writing a business plan outlining ideas about your business, including types of clients, list of services, your fees, and marketing ideas.

-- Put your legal house in order.
-While you can house sit as an individual, if you want to promote yourself as a business, you should pick a business name, decide your business structure, and get any necessary permits, and other tasks required to put in the foundation of your business.
+- Obtaining the necessary permits and licenses.
+While you can house sit as an individual, if you want to promote yourself as a business, you should select a business name, determine your business structure, and obtain any necessary permits and licenses, and other tasks required to set a foundation of your business.

-- Consider getting bonded and insured against anything that could go wrong while your house sitting.
+- Getting bonded and insured against anything that could go wrong while house-sitting.

-- Start marketing.
-Begin by telling your friends and family about your house sitting business.
-Consider getting business cards that they can share with their friends and family.
-Other marketing ideas include: posting flyers and business cards about town at pet stores, in veterinarian’s offices and at animal hospitals, and travel agencies.
-Consider setting up a website or a profile on a house sitting referral network.
+- Marketing your business by spreading the word to friends and family.
+Consider getting business cards that can be circulated among friends, family, and potential clients.
+Other marketing ideas include posting flyers and business cards about town at pet stores, supermarkets, veterinarian offices, community centers, and travel agencies.
+Consider setting up a website or a profile on a house-sitting referral network or post an advertisement about your business in the classified section of your town's online newspaper or on Craigslist.
 Don't forget to ask for referrals from your clients, as it's easier and more affordable to market by word-of-mouth.